nginxinc/nginx-basics-workshops/labs/lab3/readme.md

     #
     server {

+        # listen 81;   # Use port 81 to avoid conflicts
-        listen 443 ssl;  # change to port 443, add "ssl" parameter for terminating TLS
+        listen 443 ssl;   # Uncomment to change to port 443, add "ssl" parameter for terminating TLS on all IP addresses on this machine

         server_name cars.example.com;   # Set hostname to match in request

-    # Add the following 2 lines for NGINX cert and key directives and file locations.
+    # Uncomment the following 2 lines for NGINX cert and key directives and file locations.
 The filenames and path must be correct.

         ssl_certificate /etc/ssl/nginx/cars.example.com.crt;
         ssl_certificate_key /etc/ssl/nginx/cars.example.com.key;